Disease Guide ·Dilated Cardiomyopathy ·2026

 0What are the early signs of DCM in dogs?

-Early DCM is often silent — dogs can have significant heart changes with no visible symptoms.
-The first signs are usually subtle: slightly reduced exercise tolerance, occasional coughing (especially at night), and mild lethargy.
-As the disease progresses, you'll notice more obvious symptoms like rapid breathing, fainting, and abdominal swelling.
-In Dobermans, sudden death can be the first sign.
-This is why annual cardiac screening is recommended for at-risk breeds.
+Early DCM is silent - dogs have heart changes with no symptoms.
+First signs: reduced exercise tolerance, night coughing, lethargy.
+Later: rapid breathing, fainting, abdominal swelling.
+In Dobermans, sudden death can be first sign.
+Annual cardiac screening recommended for at-risk breeds.

 1How much does DCM treatment cost?